 We invite you to taste the quality ingredients of the Willamette Valley!

 The Willamette Valley’s fertile soil and long growing season support a robust and diverse array of agricultural products.
 The valley’s unusually deep and rich soils were deposited during glacial flood episodes at the end of the last ice age.
-It was the combination of good soil and mild climate that made this valley the destination of pioneer wagon trains on the Oregon Trail; this was the promised land of milk and honey.
+It was the combination of good soil and mild climate that made this valley the destination of pioneer wagon trains on the Oregon Trail; the promised land.

-Long recognized as a source of quality berries, orchard fruits, and hazelnuts, the Willamette Valley hit national and international maps with the Pinot Noir grape and the burgeoning wine industry.
-Today, in addition to berries, nuts, and wine grapes, Willamette Valley farms are growing more than 200 varieties of vegetables and orchard fruits, an array of grains and legumes, grass-fed beef and dairy, and hops are even making a comeback for the craft beer industry.
+Long recognized as a source of quality berries, orchard fruits, and hazelnuts, the Willamette Valley hit national and international maps with its Pinot Noir offerings.
+Today, in addition to our burgeoning wine industry, valley farms are growing more than 200 varieties of vegetables and orchard fruits, an array of grains and legumes, grass-fed beef and dairy, and even hops are making a comeback for our craft beer industry.
 Organic and sustainable farming practices are widely embraced and implemented.

-Be it wine, beer, ice cream, or granola, Willamette Valley products share a culture of place, innovation, artisan quality, integrity and sustainability.
+From beer and wine, to yogurt, ice cream, granola and pickles, Willamette Valley products share a culture of place, innovation and integrity.